 - Continue protecting tender container plants from freezing temperatures, and don’t forget to water!

 - Fertilize winter-blooming pansies with a bloom-boosting fertilizer.

 - Plant poppy seeds by spreading the seeds on top of the last snow of the season.

 - Zones 9 and warmer can plant spring annuals outdoors following the last frost.

 Fruits, Vegetables, and Herbs

-- Plant and enjoy cool-season leafy vegetables such as lettuce, spinach, and other greens.
+- Zones 8 and higher can plant cool-season vegetables such as lettuce, broccoli, cabbage, and kale.

 Cleanup and Maintenance

 - If the ground isn’t frozen, till your garden and work in amendments.